PG1003/filesystem/README.md

 The filesystem module supports the same features as std::filesystem does.
 This includes the following;
 * File operations such as copy, remove and renaming.
-* Iterating (recursively) through direcotries.
+* Iterating (recursively) through directories.
 * Create and remove symbolic links and hard links.
-* Querying information about a file like permissions and type of a filesystem entity.
+* Querying permissions and the type of a filesystem entry.
 * Modifying permissions.

 ## Requirements